(Warning: some pictures are not for the faint hearted)

 Him: Ayoko ng duyan, dapat crib agad, yung matibay at magtatagal.
 (I don’t want us to buy a baby cradle, I want a sturdy and long lasting crib).

 It was the morning of May 16, 2018 (56 days delayed menstruation) when I had this conversation with my husband.
 A week after I had the pregnancy dream, I took the home pregnancy test twice on May 13, 2018 that showed positive results.
 I was ecstatic.
-I showed the result to my husband, my parents, siblings and closest friends (Gelic, Keyon, Regie and Red).
-Since the result, I made sure that I am eating well, taking vitamins and slowing down (since I always walk fast and unlady like).
+I showed the result to my husband, my parents, siblings and closest friends.
+Ever since getting the positive result, I made sure that I am eating well, taking vitamins and slowing down (since I always walk fast and unladylike).
 I went to St. Luke’s Hospital, Global City for my checkup with the OB-Gyne.
 I commuted on the way there because I have to meet my mother who will also have a check up on that day with the same OB-Gynecologist, Dra.
 Marietta Santos-Sapaula.
 Unfortunately, Dra.
 Sapaula had a flu so she couldn’t have her clinic that day.

 May 13, 2018 home pregnancy test result